Ghosts of the Stranahan House in Haunted Florida

 3. Interestingly, several guests have claimed to feel a small spectral cat rub against their legs, suggesting even the pet cat still roams the hallways.

-Related Haunted Stories: The Whaley House
+Related Haunted Stories: Ramsey House

 4. Paranormal investigations have resulted in recordings of unexplained electronic voice phenomena, with unclear voices and noises.
 Some believe these to be the spirits of Frank, Ivy, or other entities associated with the house.